IsomorphicAlgo/Rusty_Server/ITERATIVE_PLAN.md

 **Future Options:**
 - You could add a web frontend (React, Vue, or simple HTML/JS)
-- This would be a separate project or Phase 10+ enhancement
+- This would be a separate project or Phase 10+ enhancement (see Phase 10 for details)
 - For interviews, you can demonstrate the API using:
   - Postman/Insomnia
   - curl commands